ashamaru/-shiro/README.md

 When creating new projects, PyCharm offers you dtoo choose or create a new venv for your project.
 When working with an existing project, choose 'File > Default Settings(/Preferences)'.
 From there navigate to Project Interpreter and choose the python interpreter of your choice.
-Alternativly, you can create a new venv by clicking on the gearwheel and choosing 'Add Local'
+Alternativly, you can create a new venv by clicking on the gearwheel and choosing 'Create Virt.
+Env.'